PPL or LAPL?

 Conclusion

-If you simply want to fly a small aircraft of up to 4 seats with your friends and family, a LAPL is sufficient and it potentially saves you up to 15 hours of flight training and a financial saving of approximately £2,985.
+If you simply want to fly a small aircraft of up to 4 seats with your friends and family in the UK, a LAPL is sufficient and it potentially saves you up to 15 hours of flight training and a financial saving of approximately £3,283.50.

 You can always upgrade your LAPL to a PPL with a bit of extra training at a later date.